Headless SDK (Payment Web)

 .
 As it is an asynchronous function, you can use try/catch

 to ensure you will correctly handle triggered errors.
-Below, you will find two examples of different scenarios to create the one-time token:
+The following examples show different scenarios to create the one-time token:

 - Example 1: Create a one-time token utilizing a card as the payment method and including all requisite card information.